Bohai Sea

-The Bohai Sea (渤海 (Bó Hǎi, Bo Sea)) is a marginal sea approximately 77,000 km2 in area on the east coast of Mainland China.
-It is the northwestern and innermost extension of the Yellow Sea, to which it connects to the east via the Bohai Strait.
+The Bohai Sea (渤海 (Bó Hǎi, Bo Sea)) is a gulf/inland sea approximately 77,000 km2 in area on the east coast of Mainland China.
+It is the northwestern and innermost extension of the Yellow Sea, to which it connects via the Bohai Strait.
 It has a mean depth of approximately 18 m, with a maximum depth of about 80 m located in the northern part of the Bohai Strait.

-The Bohai Sea is enclosed by three provinces and one direct-administered municipality from three different regions of China — Liaoning Province (of Northeast China), Hebei Province and Tianjin Municipality (of North China), and Shandong Province (of East China).
-The whole of the Bohai Sea is considered a part of both the internal waters [citation needed - much of the Bohai Sea is outside of the 12 nm territorial limit and therefore international waters] of the People's Republic of China and the center of the Bohai Economic Rim.
-Its proximity to the Chinese capital of Beijing and the municipality of Tianjin makes it one of the busiest seaways in the world.
+The Bohai Sea is enclosed by three provinces and one direct-administered municipality from three different regions of China—Liaoning Province (of Northeast China), Hebei Province and Tianjin Municipality (of North China), and Shandong Province (of East China).
+It is the center of the Bohai Economic Rim, and its proximity to the Chinese capital of Beijing and the municipality of Tianjin makes it one of the busiest seaways in the world.
+The entrance to the Bohai Sea is considered a part of the territorial sea of the People's Republic of China due to the presence of the Miaodao islands.
+China declared the Bohai sea to be part of its inland waters in 1958.

 History

+Ancient times

 During the Pleistocene, the Bohai Sea experienced numerous glacioeustatic transgressions and regressions, as evidenced by sediment cores sampled from the seafloor showing fluvial floodplain conditions during intervals of low sea level.

+Imperial era

+Throughout imperial Chinese history, the Bohai Sea held both strategic and economic importance.
+During the Tang Dynasty, it was a vital maritime link to the Bohai Kingdom (698–926)—an early medieval state founded by the Mohe people in what is now northeast China and parts of the Korean Peninsula.
+Trade and diplomatic missions between China, Korea, and Japan often passed through the Bohai Sea, making it part of the broader East Asian maritime network.
+During the Liao (907–1125) and Jin (1115–1234) dynasties, which were established by the Khitan and Jurchen peoples respectively, control over the Bohai region was central to their northern dominance.
+These dynasties maintained fleets and fortified ports along the coast.

+In the Yuan Dynasty (1271–1368), the Bohai Sea gained greater attention as maritime commerce expanded under a more unified empire.
+Naval bases were established along the coast, and shipping routes were actively developed to support both military logistics and trade.
+The Ming (1368–1644) and Qing (1644–1912) dynasties continued to use the Bohai region for maritime patrols and defense, especially as threats from Japanese pirates (wokou) increased during the Ming era.
+At the same time, regional ports such as Yingkou and Dagu became important for domestic salt, grain, and fish trade.